axytho/Map-Submissions/README.md

 Map-Submissions
 ==============

-Create issues here for your map requests
+Create issues here for your map XML requests.
-Add more stuff here